 You can still find the few copies stored carefully and displayed for the public.

 The Independence Hall is open to visitors from 9:00 am to 5:00 pm.

 Check Out the Displays at Rodin Museum

 Among Philadelphia's most recognizable landmarks, the Rodin Museum is home to one of the biggest public collections of Rodin's artwork outside of Paris.

 The first Auguste Rodin exhibition in the United States took place in Philadelphia.

 Admire some of the most well-known sculptural works in the world in a lush, private environment at the Rodin Museum.

-The collection of the Rodin Museum has close to 150 items, all of which provide rich and unique views of Auguste Rodin's remarkable career.
+The collection of the Rodin Museum has around 150 items, all of which provide rich and unique views of Auguste Rodin's remarkable career.